Step back and take a hard look at your commercial property.

 “Those count as maintenance, more than a capital improvement,” he says.

-Any time is a good time to consider boosting your commercial property’s appeal and updating it for the best possible competition.
-But time the landscaping construction for September through November, Keffer says, for the best results.
+But if your landscape improvements include installing plants, trees and shrubs, time the landscaping for September through November, Keffer says, for the best results.

 “Fall is the best time to plant around here,” Keffer says.